PM v Director of Public Prosecutions: Holding of the Supreme Court

 Written judgments were provided by Kearns J and Geoghegan J, with whom the other judges agreed.

 The Court had to decide what to do in situations where there is a long time gap between when the alleged offences were committed and when the victim first addressed a complaint.
 In addition, the court had to consider situations where there is also a blameworthy delay after that time by the prosecution.
 In such a circumstance, the question for the court was whether the trial be prevented on the basis of a blameworthy delay or should the accused show that his right to an expeditious trial was interfered with in such a drastic way that he is entitled to the relief he seeks?

 The right to trial with reasonable expediency is a right conferred upon an individual by the Constitution.
 Furthermore, different principles may apply in relation to blameworthy delay on the part of the prosecution.
 If there is a delay in cases such as those involving sexual offences, it is important that the trial does not proceed any further because otherwise an accused's constitutional right given in Article 38.1 will be in breach.
 In this case, when there was already a delay between the time when the crime happened and the initial complaint, any additional delays by the prosecution should not be tolerated.
 The Supreme Court determined that the balancing test identified by Keane CJ in PM v Malone is appropriate for this case too.
 This test provides that an accused must show that he faced some type of difficulties as a result of the prosecutorial delay so as to outweigh the community interest to prosecute those guilty of criminal offences.
 For example, an accused can show that he faced additional stress and anxiety which arose from the delay in his prosecution or oppressive pre-trial incarceration.
 Geoghegan J explained that this need not be measured quantitatively.
 This is because it is obvious that a person who is suspected of sexual offences and who is innocent will have a certain degree of stress and anxiety.
-It is important to note that characterising a person as innocent is only for the purposes of the presumption of innocence.
+Characterising a person as innocent is only for the purposes of the presumption of innocence.
 Nevertheless, the courts should look at the blameworthy delay and the nature of the alleged crimes.
 If the length of the blameworthy delay is short then a mere fact that there was a delay will not suffice.
 So when balancing out the two aspects identified above, courts must have regard to the length of such blameworthy delays.

 The Supreme Court held that there had been an unjustified delay of approximately 34 months between the initial evidence provided to the police and the subsequent charges brought against PM.
 It was the decision of the Supreme Court that there had been a blameworthy delay in this element of the case.